jigoshop/jigoshop/readme.txt

 * New: Select multiple countries and states for tax rules
 * New: Support for WordPress' admin classic theme
 * Tweak: Add shipping method to emails
+* Tweak: Shop address is used for Shipping address for local_pickup in notification emails
 * Tweak: Allow default tax classes to be translated
 * Tweak: UI Sortable helper on attributes now has no border radius
 * Tweak: Pages & CPT's now use menu_position.
 Fixes array key duplication